top of page

 RESEARCH

-Since there are only rare locations in which mantle rock are exposed, xenoliths (rock fragments that were carried from large depths by erupted magma) can tell us on the composition, microstructure, and rheology of the deep mantle.
-Through a microstructual and chemical analysis the xenoliths from Wyoming can suggest on the evolution of the continental lithosphere below the North America plate.
+Mantle xenoliths (rock fragments carried from large depths by erupted magma) can tell us about the deep mantle's composition, microstructure, and rheology.
+Through a microstructural and chemical analysis, the Wyoming xenoliths can reveal processes responsible for the geological history of the North American plate.

 ezgif.com-video-to-gif.gif